freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/weather-app/user-stories.md

 Your app should automatically request the user's location when the page loads, and inform them if `geolocation` is not supported by their browser.
 If supported, then you should get the user's current geographic position.
 Otherwise display an `alert` with the text `Geolocation is not available` to the user .

-You should have an asynchronous function named `getWeather` to fetch the weather information from the API.
+You should have an asynchronous function named `getWeather` to fetch the weather information from the `https://weather-proxy.freecodecamp.rocks/api/current?lat=<LATITUDE>&lon=<LONGITUDE>` API.

-The `getWeather`asynchronous function should accept the location you received from the user when the page was loaded for the first time as input.
+The `getWeather`asynchronous function should accept the geolocation position object you got from the user when the page was loaded for the first time as input.

 You should handle any errors that occur within the `getWeather` function, whether during or after the `geolocation` request.